cstoltze/ykoath/Readme.md

 # ykoath

-`ykoath` is a simple way to use oath codes stored on your Yubikey.
+`ykoath` is a convenient way to use oath codes stored on your Yubikey.

 Ykoath uses [rofi](https://github.com/davatorium/rofi) to select the code you want to use.
 Upon selection, the corresponding oath code is requested from the Yubikey and typed onto the screen. (not copied to the clipboard)